 - There are tons of tweaks to record the screen of your iOS device

-As the result, when users get a chance to jailbreak their iPhone or iPad, it’s like a must to find a working screen recording tweak.
+As a result, when users get a chance to jailbreak their iPhone or iPad, it’s like a must to find a working screen recording tweak.

 Unable to save video to camera roll.